potiuk/airflow/BREEZE.rst

           automatically pull and use that image so that you can easily reproduce a problem that occurred in CI.

-          If you use this flag, automatically --github-registry is enabled.
+          If you use this flag, automatically --use-github-registry is enabled.

           Default: latest.